-1. Turn the key to 3 (ON/RUN) without turning the key to 4 (START).

-2. Turn the key to 4 (START), then release the key as soon as the engine starts.
+- 1. Turn the key to 3 (ON/RUN) without turning the key to 4 (START). - 2.
+Turn the key to 4 (START), then release the key as soon as the engine starts.
 Excessive cranking could damage the starter.

-Note: If the engine does not start within five seconds on the first try, turn the key to 3 (OFF), wait 10 seconds and try again.
+Note: If the engine does not start within five seconds on the first try, turn the key to OFF, wait 10 seconds and try again.
+If the engine still fails to start, press the accelerator to the floor and try again; this will allow the engine to crank with the fuel shut off in case the engine is flooded with fuel.